Why do pastel colors attract people in spring?

-Dreamy pastel colors take us back to our childhood where toy’s like My Little Pony, Barbie and our beloved candies shared this same sugary color.
+Dreamy pastel colors take us back to our childhood where toy’s like My Little Pony, Barbie, and our beloved candies shared this same sugary color.
 Want to escape reality?
 Go for pastels!
 From periwinkle, pastel pink, peach, spearmint, baby blue, pale yellow all the way to the softest lilac: pastels are dream-like (ever saw a unicorn that wasn’t pastel tinted?), soft, romantic and the absolute antidote of our daily lives.

 Every spring it’s the same old story: I WANT PASTEL!
 Everything pastel!
 Pastel walls, pastel shoes, pastel clothes: my head thinks pastel!
-Winter will never become my favorite season, because my brains need the sun to function properly.
+Winter will never become my favorite season because my brains need the sun to function properly.
 But, back to the pastel story.
-Usually, I’m so NOT the type of girl who likes baby blue and soft pink tones, so I’m quite interested in the why of my yearly urge to pastel.
+Usually, I’m not the type of girl who likes baby blue and soft pink tones, so I’m quite interested in the why of my yearly urge to pastel.
 Thus, I did a little background check on pastels to tickle my sunny mood.

 Pigments and art

 Before we ever heard of pastel colors, there were pastels as an art medium.
 The name is derived from the Late Latin word pastellus, which means paste.
 Artists made them of powdered pigments and a binder like gum Arabic.
 They often added some chalk or pipe clay to get a soft hue of the original color.
 It has been said that Leonardo da Vinci (1452-1519) was one of the first artists who worked with this medium.
 However, it lasted until the 17th and 18th century when pastel painting became really fashionable.
-In France the medium and thus the color was linked to the frivolity of the ancien régime.
+In France, the medium and thus the color was linked to the frivolity of the ancien régime.

 Fashionable pastels: from Marie Antoinette to Miami Vice

 Two centuries later, the pastel trend resurrected in the United States of America during the Roaring Twenties.
-It is said that the candy tones generate calmness, stillness and serenity, which was quite useful during these tumultuous years that eventually led to the Great Depression.
+It is said that the candy tones generate calmness, stillness, and serenity, which was quite useful during these tumultuous years that eventually led to the Great Depression.
 With his writings about dripping bare lilac trees and a three-cornered lavender hat, F. Scott Fitzgerald presented this pastel fashion era as one of the best in his classic novel The Great Gatsby.

 I formulated my palette on the basis of sunset, sunrise, the summer and winter oceans and the sand on the beach, which used to be much more golden.
 They all are natural sources, and they are the same ones that the original designers used.
 Within them are an infinite variety of pastels.